amirre3a/Relay-Coordination-Using-Linear-Programming-A-Comparative-Study-of-SI-and-VI-Characteristics/README.md

-This paper presents a linear programming (LP) ap- proach to determine the optimal Time Multiplier Settings (TMS) for overcurrent relay coordination.
+This study presents a linear programming (LP) ap- proach to determine the optimal Time Multiplier Settings (TMS) for overcurrent relay coordination.
 Both Standard Inverse and Very Inverse relay characteristics are examined.
 The objective is